Grishun/curate/README.md

 # Curate

-Curate fetches cryptocurrency exchange rates for a target quote currency, stores history in InfluxDB, and exposes them over an HTTP API.
+Curate fetches cryptocurrency exchange rates for a target quote currency, stores history in InfluxDB (or in memory), and exposes them over an HTTP API.

 ## Environment